Colleges by Location

 Retention Rate

-As reported in 2024, the freshman retention rate for Texas A&M University was 94%, which is an outstanding retention rate only the most prestigious institutions achieve.
+The freshman retention rate for Texas A&M University was 94.31% in 2025, which is an amazing retention rate only the most prestigious institutions achieve.

 Student Body